The exploration of the Higgs boson continues

 Figure 1 shows the so-called transverse mass of the events, computed from the visible and invisible decay products of the Higgs boson candidates.
 The red contribution is the expectation from the Higgs boson, and the other colours represent various background processes.
 The Higgs-boson signal, which amounts to a significance exceeding six standard deviations, is clearly visible in the figure.
 Figure 2 shows the measured cross sections times branching fractions for Higgs boson decays to two W bosons for the ggF and VBF production modes.

 Such detailed studies of the Higgs boson with Run 2 data are an encouraging sign of things to come.
 The H→W+W- decay played an important role in the scrutiny of the Higgs boson’s nature with Run 1 data, and we expect it to carry its weight in the even more incisive tests that will be possible with the further Run 2 data.

-- Measurement of gluon fusion and vector boson fusion Higgs boson production cross-sections in the H→WW∗→eνμν decay channel in proton-proton collisions at 13 TeV with the ATLAS detector (link coming soon).
+- Measurement of gluon fusion and vector boson fusion Higgs boson production cross-sections in the H→WW∗→eνμν decay channel in proton-proton collisions at 13 TeV with the ATLAS detector (ATLAS-CONF-2018-004).

 - Moriond EW 2018 presentation by Ioannis Nomidis: Recent measurements in the H to Diboson Final states in ATLAS.

 - See also the full lists of ATLAS Conference Notes and ATLAS Physics Papers.